 If you are part of a research team, the project lead must register the project first and give the exact project title to team members so they can register with the same project.
 Many projects are already registered with UMBS.

-If you have done research at UMBS before, click the above button to create a new research proposal OR update an existing project description from your user landing page under the User Menu.
-This information is critical to our ability to meet your project needs.
+If you have done research at UMBS before, click the orange button above to update an existing project description OR create a new research proposal from your user landing page under the User Menu -> Submit Research & Housing App.

 Whether you are a first-timer or returning resident, please take time to read our Guide to Living and Working at the Biological Station.
 It should answer many of your questions about daily life and community standards.